Before installing or posting a temporary or permanent sign, businesses must obtain a sign permit. View sign code regulations here.

 Permanent Sign Permit

 A permanent sign permit is required for all wall and monument signs.
-Each sign is subject to a application fee of $38 and an inspection fee of $45.
-An additional $45 fee is charged for the inspection of electrical signs.
+Each sign is subject to a application fee and an inspection fee.
+An additional fee is charged for the inspection of electrical signs.

 When submitting a permanent sign application, applicants must include all of the following supporting documents: